bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Functional programming is great.
 With the introduction of React, more and more JavaScript front-end code is being…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/a-practical-guide-to-writing-more-functional-javascript-db49409f71" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/benlesh/a-simple-explanation-of-functional-pipe-in-javascript-2hbj" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/benlesh/a-simple-explanation-of-functional-pipe-in-javascript-2hbj"><strong>A simple explanation of functional pipe in JavaScript</strong><br />
-<em>Sometimes I’m asked why we don’t have “dot-chaining” in RxJS anymore, or why RxJS made the switch to use pipe.
+<em>Sometimes I'm asked why we don't have "dot-chaining" in RxJS anymore, or why RxJS made the switch to use pipe.
 There…</em>dev.to</a><a href="https://dev.to/benlesh/a-simple-explanation-of-functional-pipe-in-javascript-2hbj" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://github.com/ryanmcdermott/clean-code-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/ryanmcdermott/clean-code-javascript"><strong>ryanmcdermott/clean-code-javascript</strong><br />
-<em>Software engineering principles, from Robert C. Martin’s book , adapted for JavaScript.
+<em>Software engineering principles, from Robert C. Martin's book , adapted for JavaScript.
 This is not a style guide.
-It’s…</em>github.com</a><a href="https://github.com/ryanmcdermott/clean-code-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+It's…</em>github.com</a><a href="https://github.com/ryanmcdermott/clean-code-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://blog.risingstack.com/javascript-clean-coding-best-practices-node-js-at-scale/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.risingstack.com/javascript-clean-coding-best-practices-node-js-at-scale/"><strong>JavaScript Clean Coding Best Practices | <span class="citation" data-cites="RisingStack">@RisingStack</span></strong><br />
+<a href="https://blog.risingstack.com/javascript-clean-coding-best-practices-node-js-at-scale/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.risingstack.com/javascript-clean-coding-best-practices-node-js-at-scale/"><strong>JavaScript Clean Coding Best Practices | @RisingStack</strong><br />
 <em>Writing clean code is what you must know and do in order to call yourself a professional developer.
 There is no…</em>blog.risingstack.com</a><a href="https://blog.risingstack.com/javascript-clean-coding-best-practices-node-js-at-scale/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://kevin-peters.medium.com/function-parameters-in-javascript-clean-code-4caac109159b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://kevin-peters.medium.com/function-parameters-in-javascript-clean-code-4caac109159b"><strong>Function parameters in JavaScript — Clean Code</strong><br />